 - Produce information on the quality of care received by patients undergoing oral and maxillofacial surgery in NHS hospitals.

-- Ensure that any change or improvements to our services benefit patients.
+- Ensure that any change or improvements to OMFS services benefit patients.

 - Learn about the best ways in which surgical teams can use patient information to improve quality of care.